electron/electron/docs/api/tray.md

 __Platform limitations:__

 * On OS X `clicked` event will be ignored if the tray icon has context menu.
+* On Linux app indicator will be used if it is supported, otherwise `GtkStatusIcon` will be used instead.
+* App indicator will only be showed when it has context menu.
+* When app indicator is used on Linux, `clicked` event is ignored.

+So if you want to keep exact same behaviors on all platforms, you should not rely on `clicked` event and always attach a context menu to the tray icon.

 ## Class: Tray